MarcoDVisser/choosecolor/README.md

 Quickly choosing colors and making palettes in R can be a chore.
 The functions in `choosecolor` are a simple set of functions which can help to rapidly select colors in R.  Using the "locator" functionality in R, it enables an interactive way of selecting colors visually for use in R graphics.
+It is built to be lightweight and depends on nothing but the base R installation.

 It's nothing fancy, just functional.
-I hope somebody may find it useful.

 ## Installation

-Currently there isn't a release on [CRAN](http://cran.r-project.org/), and I don't think there ever will be.
-You can download the [zip](https://github.com/MarcoDVisser/choosecolor/zipball/master) or [tar ball](https://github.com/MarcoDVisser/choosecolor/tarball/master).
+Currently there isn't a release on [CRAN](http://cran.r-project.org/), though there may one day be one.
+You can still
+download the [zip](https://github.com/MarcoDVisser/choosecolor/zipball/master)
+or [tar ball](https://github.com/MarcoDVisser/choosecolor/tarball/master).
 Then decompress and run `R CMD INSTALL` on it,